Chart Color Schemes

 The level of general health in Greystanes is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Greystanes shows better-than-average health outcomes, with lower prevalence of common conditions across both younger and older age groups.
+Greystanes shows better-than-average health outcomes, with low prevalence rates for common conditions across both younger and older age groups.

 Frequently Asked Questions - Health